Simplify healthy eating by learning to use ChooseMyPlate to plan your meals!

 A poor quality diet and lack of physical activity has led many people to develop chronic diseases such as heart disease, type 2 diabetes, and obesity.
 In an effort to reduce chronic disease and improve the health and lives of people ages 2 and older, the USDA published current recommendations for a healthy pattern of eating.
 (2015-2020 recommendations can be found here).
 The Choose MyPlate graphic was developed as an icon to reflect those nutrition guidelines.

 The ChooseMyPlate way of eating is similar to eating a meal using a portion control plate (eat from all the food groups in the proper amounts) and is easily adaptable for any eating style.
-Most people will be able to follow the the food groups, regardless of cultural food preferences, the foods that are in season, and no matter your budget.
+Most people will be able to follow the the food groups, regardless of cultural food preferences, the foods that are in season, and their budget.

 There are three principles that make ChooseMyPlate recommendations effective in healthier living.
 The basic nutrition ideas can categorized by variety, nutrient density, and amount.